hsbsbz/M5StickCPlus2-Seamonsue/README.md

 ### Home Screen
 - Press the A button to confirm the menu
 - Press the B button to switch the menu
+- Long press the A button to toggle mute sound
 - Long press the B button to go to the reset screen
 - Press the C button to cancel the menu selection